House Republicans clash with Attorney General Garland, accusing him of favoring Hunter Biden

 WASHINGTON (AP) — House Republicans clashed with Attorney General Merrick Garland on Wednesday, accusing him and the Justice Department of the "weaponization" of the department's work in favor of President Joe Biden 's son Hunter.

-Republicans on the committee — led by Rep. Jim Jordan, the chairman — set the tone with accusations that the Justice Department is favoring the Biden family, while targeting his opponent, Trump.
+Republicans on the committee — led by chairman Jim Jordan of Ohio — set the tone with accusations that the Justice Department is favoring the Biden family while targeting his likely 2024 opponent, Trump.

 “There’s one investigation protecting President Biden.
-There’s another one attacking President Trump,” Jordan, Republican of Ohio, said in his opening statement.
+There’s another one attacking President Trump,” Jordan declared.
 “The Justice Department’s got both sides of the equation covered.”

 Garland — carefully and deliberately — defended the country’s largest law enforcement agency of more than 115,000 employees at a time when political and physical threats against agents and their families are on the rise.

-He added, “I am not the president’s lawyer.
-I will also add that I am not Congress’s prosecutor.
-The Justice Department works for the American people."

-The central line of questioning in Republicans' arsenal surrounded allegations that the Justice Department interfered in the yearslong case into Hunter Biden and that the prosecutor in charge of that case did not have the full authority he needed to bring the necessary charges to the younger Biden.
+Questioning in the Republicans' arsenal focused on allegations that the Justice Department interfered in the yearslong case into Hunter Biden and that the prosecutor in charge of that case did not have the full authority he needed to bring necessary charges.

-Early in the hearing, Republican Rep. Mike Johnson of Louisiana asked Garland whether he had talked with anyone at FBI headquarters about the Hunter Biden investigation.
+Republican Mike Johnson of Louisiana asked Garland whether he had talked with anyone at FBI headquarters about the Hunter Biden investigation.
 The attorney general’s response began with a long pause before he said: “I don’t recollect the answer to that question,” later adding “I don’t believe that I did.”

-Garland then said repeatedly that he purposely kept the details of the investigation at arms length, to keep a promise not to interfere.
+Garland then said repeatedly that he purposely kept the details of the investigation at arms length, to keep his promise not to interfere.

-His testimony also comes just over a week after Speaker Kevin McCarthy, R-Calif., launched an impeachment inquiry into his boss, President Biden, with a special focus on the Justice Department's handling of Hunter Biden's yearslong case.
+His testimony came just over a week after House Speaker Kevin McCarthy, R-Calif., launched an impeachment inquiry into Garland's boss, President Biden, with a special focus on the Justice Department's handling of Hunter Biden's case.

+The White House has dismissed the impeachment inquiry as baseless and has worked to focus the conversation on policy instead.

+“These sideshows won’t spare House Republicans from bearing responsibility for inflicting serious damage on the country,” Ian Sams, a White House spokesperson, said in a statement Wednesday.

 Republicans contend that the Justice Department — both under Trump and now Biden — has failed to fully probe the allegations against the younger Biden, ranging from his work on the board of Ukrainian energy company Burisma to his tax filings in California and Washington D.C.